-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Illinois to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding beginning on February 24 to July 3, 2019.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Illinois to supplement the state, tribes and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020 and continuing.

-Nancy Casper has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Casper said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Steven W. Johnson has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.

 FEMA's mission is to help people before, during and after disasters.